 Check your school library for the article from the 2017 level 3 Connected journal ‘Mahi tahi, download it as a google slide presentation or order it from the Ministry of Education.

-The teacher support material (TSM) (Word, PDF) focuses on the science capability ‘Engage with science’, and the article content supports the science capability ‘Gather and interpret data’.
+The teacher support material (TSM) can be downloaded from TKI (Word and PDF files are available, click on ‘Look inside this issue’).
+These materials focus on the science capability ‘Engage with science’, and the article content supports the science capability ‘Gather and interpret data’.
 Activity suggestions support students to investigate water quality, macroinvertebrates and catchments.

 Literacy strategies provide support for unpacking the graphic representations, and there are many additional resource links provided.

 The Science Learning Hub has a collection of resources looking at environmental monitoring.